7 facts about Economy 7 meters, tariff and times

 3. What are the Economy 7 times?

-The off-peak electricity times for your E7 meter will vary depending on where you live and who your provider is.
-Usually you get your seven hours of off-peak electricity sometime between 11pm and 8am.
+The off-peak electricity times for your E7 meter will vary depending on where you live and who your Network Operator is.
+Usually, you get your seven hours of off-peak electricity sometime between 11pm and 8am.
 This might be split up into chunks of time.
-You can contact your supplier to find out your exact Economy 7 off-peak electricity hours.

 What about when the clocks change?